 After completing a bachelor's degree, many of Michigan Tech's pre-vet students continue their education at the College of Veterinary Medicine at Michigan State University; our program is tailored to meet its course requirements.
 If you plan to attend another vet school, we will work with you to help assure that you are qualified for admission when you graduate from Michigan Tech.

 Physician assistants (PAs) are licensed to practice medicine under the supervision of a physician.
 PAs are able to do many of the medical tasks that would otherwise be provided by the physician.
 About one-third of PAs practice family medicine, while the remainder are involved in a variety of specialties including surgery, orthopedics, emergency medicine, and obstetrics/gynecology.

 PAs complete a master's degree program that involves both classroom study and clinical experience.
 Prospective PA students must have completed prerequisite course work and have extensive experience in patient contact in a health-care setting (such as a hospital or nursing home).
-Most, but not all, of the prerequisite course work can be obtained at Michigan Tech, and Tech students interested in becoming PAs are encouraged to transfer to the school offering the professional program a year early to complete the courses not available at Michigan Tech.
-Alternatively, these courses can be completed at another institution during the summer.

 Doctors of chiropractic provide a natural, conservative, medication-free, and non-invasive form of health care.
 Doctors of chiropractic specialize in the diagnosis of neuromuscular and skeletal disorders, and in providing care for many of these disorders.
 Chiropractic is the nation's third-largest primary health-care profession.